 Where To Buy Seeds and Seedlings for Your Garden

-Local nurseries and garden stores usually carry the most common vegetables, but a phone call in spring will confirm their plans to offer a specific, less common vegetable.
+Local nurseries and garden stores usually carry the most common vegetables.
+A phone call in spring will confirm their plans to offer a specific, less common vegetable you have your heart set on.

 A backyard vegetable garden can be one of the most welcoming parts of returning home from vacation.
 With careful planning and regular water and care, it will reward you with a bountiful harvest, season after season.